TTTTMMMM/sandy/README.md

 # sandy
 Sand Helper
-Implementation can be seen at sandhelper.net
+Implementation can be seen at sandhelper.net, hosted on Google Cloud.
+Uses only HTML, JS, CSS.

 Must use your own Google Maps API Key and put it in line 110 of gMaps.html
 <script async defer src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY_HERE&callback=initMap"> </script>